Welcome

 Fees

-I offer concessions for trainee counsellors who are looking for personal therapy as part of the their course requirements.
-Appointments can either be in person or online at a rate of £40 per 50 minute session.
+Concessions are available for trainee counsellors who are looking for personal therapy as part of the their course requirements.
+Appointments would be online and are £40 per 60 minute session.

-Walk and Talk sessions are £65 for a 50 minute session either in and around the beautiful Poole Park or along Poole's lovely quayside.
-I also offer walk and talk sessions in the grounds of Upton Country Park.
+Outdoor sessions are £65 for a 50 minute session either in and around the beautiful Poole Park or Poole's lovely quayside.
+I also offer outdoor therapy in the grounds of Upton Country Park.

-All walk and talk sessions are subject to availability and weather conditions.
-If adverse weather meant a walk and talk session couldn't go ahead, we would agree whether you'd prefer to reschedule the appointment or have a £55 in-person, telephone or online session instead.
+All outdoor sessions are subject to availability and weather conditions.
+If adverse weather meant the session couldn't go ahead, we would agree whether you'd prefer to reschedule the appointment or have a £58 in-person, telephone or online session instead.

 Training

-I offer training workshops for organisations who would like to gain a better understanding of the impact of loss, grief and bereavement and increase their level of confidence in supporting colleagues, staff members, clients, customers or students who have experienced a bereavement.
+Training workshops are available for organisations who would like to gain a better understanding of the impact of loss, grief and bereavement and increase their level of confidence in supporting colleagues, staff members, clients, customers or students who have experienced a bereavement.

 For more information, please call or email via the online enquiry contact form below.